LKNSI/outsider/README.md

 ## Feature: 'Thinking Emoji'

-Find out what a breakdown of what who and what posts are being displayed in your feed.
+Find out a breakdown of what who and what posts are being displayed in your feed.

 ```javascript
 outsider.hmmm()